Red Hat Developer Hub 1.7

 2. Install the orchestrator infrastructure Helm chart:

-3. Manually approve the Install Plans for OpenShift Serverless and Serverless Logic Operators and wait for deployment.
+3. Manually approve the install plans for OpenShift Serverless and Serverless Logic Operators.
+Wait until they are successfully deployed.

 4. Install the Backstage chart with the orchestrator enabled:

-6. (Optional) Enable Notifications and Signals plugins by adding the following to your values.yaml before installation or upgrade:
+6. (Optional) Enable Notifications and Signals plugins by adding them under global.dynamic.plugins in your values.yaml file:

 package: "./dynamic-plugins/dist/backstage-plugin-notifications"